 - Bladder Urgency (Feeling like you have to go all the time), hesitancy (can't go when you get there), incontinence, and urinary tract infections are a common Multiple Sclerosis Symptom.

 *Treatments for those suffering from hesitancy and are unable to drain their bladders often have to catheterize themselves to go.
-Bladder urgency and incontinence can be controlled by medications (Detrol, Ditrapan, Vesicare, Desmopressin) - combined with behavioral changes are most effective.
+Bladder urgency and incontinence can be controlled by medications (Detrol, Ditrapan, Vesicare, Desmopressin) - with behavior modification.
 UTIs happen far less in people who supplement their diets with high does cranberry supplements, but this could be dangerous if you don't consult your doctor first.

 - Bowel dysfunction is a Multiple Sclerosis Symptom that can cause a great deal of discomfort and embarrassment, and can aggravate other MS symptoms such as spasticity or bladder dysfunction.
 Constipation, loss of control of the bowels, and diarrhea are among the bowel problems that can occur in MS.